MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 ## Import the certificate into Operations Manager using MOMCertImport

-To import the certificate into Operations Manager using MOMCertImport
+To import the certificate into Operations Manager using MOMCertImport, do the following:

 1. Log on to the computer where you installed the certificate with an account that is a member of the Administrators group.